janewliang/janewliang.github.io/mlm/index.md

 <h3><a name="genetic">Matrix linear models for high-throughput chemical genetic screens</a></h3>

-I applied the least squares approach to *E. coli* genetic screening data and demonstrated its superior speed and flexibility over an existing method.
+We develop a matrix linear model framework that allows us to model relationships between mutants and conditions in a simple, yet flexible, multivariate framework.
+It encodes both categorical and continuous relationships to enhance detection of associations.
+Our closed-form least squares estimates are fast because they take advantage of the structure of matrix linear models.
+We evaluate our method’s performance in simulations and in an *Escherichia coli* chemical genetic screen, comparing it with an existing univariate approach based on modified t-tests.
+We show that MLMs perform slightly better than the univariate approach when mutants and conditions are classified in nonoverlapping categories, and substantially better when conditions can be ordered in dosage categories.
+Therefore, it is an attractive alternative to current methods, and provides a computationally scalable framework for larger and complex chemical genetic screens.

-<p style="margin-left: 20px; text-indent: -20px;"><b>Liang, Jane W.</b>, Robert J. Nichols, and Śaunak Sen. "Matrix linear models for high-throughput chemical genetic screens."
-Genetics (2019): genetics-302299, <a href="https://doi.org/10.1534/genetics.119.302299">doi.org/10.1534/genetics.119.302299</a>.</p>
+<p style="margin-left: 20px; text-indent: -20px;"><b>Liang, Jane W.</b>, Robert J. Nichols, and Śaunak Sen. "Matrix linear models for high-throughput chemical genetic screens." *Genetics* (2019): genetics-302299, <a href="https://doi.org/10.1534/genetics.119.302299">doi.org/10.1534/genetics.119.302299</a>.</p>

 [Supplemental code](https://bitbucket.org/jwliang/mlm_gs_supplement/src/default/): Julia and R code used to analyze the results and reproduce the figures in the paper.
 <br>[matrixLM.jl](https://github.com/janewliang/matrixLM.jl): Julia package with core functions to obtain closed-form least squares estimates for matrix linear models.